programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 Training an image classifier from scratch can be difficult.
 We would need to provide numerous images along with their corresponding labels.
 Instead, Teachable Machine relies on transfer learning.

 Transfer learning expands on a model that has already been trained on a separate group of images.
 Teachable Machine relies on [MobileNet](https://perma.cc/8FWJ-NDXH) as the basis for its transfer learning.
 MobileNet is a lightweight neural network designed to run on small devices with low-latency.
 Its training times are relatively quick, and we can start with fewer images.
-Of course, MobileNet was not trained on the images that we are interested in so how exactly can we use it?
+Of course, MobileNet was not trained on the images that we are interested in, so how exactly can we use it?
 This is where transfer learning kicks in.

 You can think of transfer learning as a process of modifying the final layer of a preexisting model to discern our images' "features."
 At first, these features are mapped to the categories that MobileNet was trained on, but through transfer learning, we can overwrite this mapping to reflect our own categories.
 Thus, we can rely on the earlier layers to do most of the heavy lifting &mdashdetecting basic features and shapes&mdash while still having the benefit of using the final layers to recognize specific objects and perform classification.